To download a PDF click here

-Our normal opening hours are from 9.00am to 5.00pm but individual fee-earners may advise you directly of their availability and how to contact them outside these hours.
+4.2.
+We will provide details of the person responsible for the day to day conduct of your matter, and the person responsible for its overall supervision.
+Our normal opening hours are from 9.00am to 5.00pm but individual fee-earners may advise you directly of their availability and how to contact them outside of those hours.

-Our role is to provide legal advice and not (unless we agree with you in writing that we will do so) to provide advice on the commercial or financial wisdom of any matter, or advice on tax matters.
+Our role is to provide legal advice.
+Unless we specifically agree with you in writing to the contrary we will not provide advice on the commercial or financial wisdom of any matter, or advice on tax matters.
 If you require tax advice, we may be able to identify a source of assistance for you.